suzaram3/SpotifyHistory/README.md

 		but I ran into issues using the **user-read-recently-played scope** endpoint within the Spotify API.
 Using both before and after parameters keep returning null results.
-Hopefully this issue is addressed in the near future so I can go back and gather a full year of listening history.
+Hopefully this issue is addressed in the near future, so I can go back and gather a full year of listening history.

 ### Tools Used